-Since only fully cleared patients were considered for FUP, this generates a very small group of placebo patients.
-In addition, placebo patients presenting with all lesions totally cleared may represent a specific selection of patients with a strong ability for AK clearance.
-Thus, recurrence rates in the placebo groups can hardly be interpreted.
+Because only fully cleared patients were considered for FUP, this generates a very small group of patients on placebo.
+In addition, patients in the placebo group presenting with all lesions totally cleared may represent a specific selection of patients with a strong ability for AK clearance.
+Thus, recurrence rates in the placebo groups are difficult to interpret.